x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/disable-faxing-for-a-group-of-users.md

 4. Click **Save** to save your changes.

-### Use the Shell to disable inbound faxing
+### Use Exchange Online PowerShell to disable inbound faxing

 This example prevents users who are linked with the UM mailbox policy `MyUMMailboxPolicy` from using inbound faxing.

 ```
 Set-UMMailboxPolicy -identity MyUMMailboxPolicy -AllowFax $false